-The Advanced Certificate is a terminal degree for education professionals beyond the master's degree.
+The Certificate of Advanced Study is a terminal degree for education professionals beyond the master's degree.
 It should not be taken by students who plan to pursue a doctorate at a later date.
-Credit earned for a completed Advanced Certificate cannot be applied toward the Doctor of Philosophy (Ph.D.) degree.
+Credit earned for a completed Certificate of Advanced Study cannot be applied toward the Doctor of Philosophy (Ph.D.) degree.